-The Agency will cover all costs required to effectively pranage the affairs of the Board to fulfil their udget and associated expenditure. duties.
-The MPA Secretariat will manage the
+The Agency will cover all costs required to effectively manage the affairs of the Board to fulfil their duties.
+The MPA Secretariat will manage the budget and associated expenditure.

 The MPA Secretariat will keep records of financial expenditure relating to the activities of the Board.